Aircraft Maintenance Engineering Salary in India & Abroad

 Because of this, the salary difference between Technicians and Licensed AMEs is huge.

-Your growth in Aircraft Maintenance Engineering depends on multiple factors, such as the licence category you choose, aircraft type, employer, technical skills, knowledge, cleared modules, work performance, and overall discipline.
+Your growth in Aircraft Maintenance Engineering depends on multiple factors, such as the license category you choose, aircraft type, employer, technical skills, knowledge, cleared modules, work performance, and overall discipline.

 Below is the general and widely accepted career progression structure in the aviation maintenance industry: